fourstix/Elfos-TMS9118-Demos/docs/CREATEIMAGE.md

 # Convert the raw binary files to a Sun Raster Image file.
 - Copy the two files **DEMO.TIAP** and **DEMO.TIAC** into the same directory as the **bin2sun** program.
 - The command syntax is *bin2sun [-c]* **filename** where filename is the file name for the TIAP and TIAC files.
-- Run command *bin2sun DEMO* to run the bin2sun with the parameter **DEMO**.
+- Run command *bin2sun DEMO* to run the bin2sun program with the parameter **DEMO**.
 - The conversion program will create a file named **DEMO.ras**.
 This Sun Raster image file contains the image bitmap pattern data and color table data in the uncompressed format.
-- To create a compressed Sun Raster image file, run the bin2sun command with the '-c' option.
+- To create a compressed Sun Raster image file, run the bin2sun program with the '-c' option.
-- Run the command *bin2sun -c DEMO* to run the bin2sun with the option -c and the file name **DEMO**.
+- Run the command *bin2sun -c DEMO* to run the bin2sun program with the option -c and the file name **DEMO**.
 - The conversion program will create a file named **DEMO.ras**.
 This Sun Raster image file contains the image bitmap pattern data and color table data in the Sun RLE compressed format.
 This is often smaller than the uncompressed data size.

 # Display the image with the view program.